 Past Due Accounts vs. High Balances

-You'll probably have a limited amount of money to put toward credit repair each month.
-So, you'll have to prioritize where you spend your money.
+It's important to prioritize where you spend your money each month.
 Focus first on accounts that are in danger of becoming past due.
 Get as many of these accounts current as possible, preferably all of them.
 Then, work on bringing down your credit card balances.
 Third are those accounts that have already been charged-off or sent to a collection agency.

 After you’ve resolved the negative items on your credit report, work on getting positive information added.
 Just like late payments severely hurt your credit score, timely payments help your score.
-If you have some credit cards and loans being reported on time, good.
 Continue to keep those balances at a reasonable level and make your payments on time.

 Where to Get New Credit